-- i.
-Hearing Officer The person or persons who will oversee Title IX hearings and make the determination of responsibility.
-The District may have one Hearing Officer determine whether the Respondent is responsible, and another Hearing Officer determine the appropriate level of penalty for the conduct.
-The Hearing Officer cannot be the Title IX Coordinator or the Title IX Investigative Analyst. - j.
-Formal Complaint A written complaint signed by the Complainant or Title IX Coordinator, alleging prohibited conduct, and requesting an investigation.
-If the Title IX Coordinator signs the formal complaint, they will not become a Party to the complainant. - k.
-Sexual Harassment For the purposes of Title IX and this procedure, the District has adopted the following definitions of sexual harassment in order to address the unique environment of an academic community.
+- n.
+Sexual Harassment under Title IX For the purposes of Title IX and this procedure, the District has adopted the following definitions of sexual harassment in order to address the unique environment of an academic community.
 One definition is required by federal law, and the other by state law.
-Both apply, and while they overlap, they are not identical. - 1) California Sexual Harassment Definition For a complete list of definitions of sexual harassment under California law, see Appendix A. - Title IX Sexual Harassment Definition Conduct that satisfies one or more of the following as defined in 34 CFR § 106.30: - a) A District employee conditions the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct (quid pro quo harassment); - b) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity (hostile environment sexual harassment); and/or - c) Sexual assault, including the following: - (1) Sex Offenses Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Both apply, and while they overlap, they are not identical. - California Sexual Harassment Definition For a complete list of definitions of sexual harassment under California law, see Appendix A. - 2) Title IX Sexual Harassment Definition-Conduct that satisfies one or more of the following as defined in 34 CFR § 106.30: - a) A District employee conditions the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct (quid pro quo harassment); - b) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity (hostile environment sexual harassment); and/or

-- (2) Rape (except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
-There is carnal knowledge if there is the slightest penetration of the genital or anal opening of the body of another person. - (3) Sexual Assault with an Object To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age, or their temporary or permanent mental or physical incapacity.
-An "object" or "instrument" is anything the offender uses other than the offender's genitalia (e.g., a finger, bottle, handgun, stick.) - (4) Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age, or /their temporary or permanent mental or physical incapacity. - (5) Sex Offenses, Non-Forcible Unlawful, Non-Forcible Sexual Intercourse: - (a) Incest Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - (b) Statutory Rape Non-Forcible sexual intercourse with a person who is under the statutory age of consent.
-There is no force or coercion used in Statutory Rape; the act is not an attack. - (6) Dating violence Violence against a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of a relationship will be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (7) Domestic Violence Violence committed: - (a) By a current or former spouse or intimate partner of the victim;
+- c) Sexual assault, including the following: - (1) Sex Offenses Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - (2) Rape (except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+There is carnal knowledge if there is the slightest penetration of the genital or anal opening of the body of another person. - (3) Sodomy Oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - (4) Sexual Assault with an Object To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age, or their temporary or permanent mental or physical incapacity.
+An "object" or "instrument" is anything the offender uses other than the offender's genitalia (e.g., a finger, bottle, handgun, stick.) - (5) Fondling The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age, or /their temporary or permanent mental or physical incapacity. - (6) Sex Offenses, Non-Forcible Unlawful, Non-Forcible Sexual Intercourse: - (a) Incest Non-Forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - (b) Statutory Rape Non-Forcible sexual intercourse with a person who is under the statutory age of consent.
+There is no force or coercion used in Statutory Rape; the act is not an attack. - (7) Dating violence Violence against a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of a relationship will be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (8) Domestic Violence Violence committed: - (a) By a current or former spouse or intimate partner of the victim;